 Asset Protection for Business Owners

 Business owners face liability from two directions.
 A claim against the business can reach the owner’s personal assets if the entity structure fails or a personal guarantee is in play.
-A personal creditor of the owner can try to reach the owner’s interest in the business itself.
-Protecting against both requires entity planning, asset separation, and insurance, and none of those three is sufficient alone.
+A personal creditor can try to reach the owner’s interest in the business itself.
+Protecting against both requires entity planning, asset separation, and insurance.

-The entity structure is the first line of defense, but it fails more often than most business owners expect.
+The entity structure is the first line of defense, but it breaks down more often than most business owners expect.
 Personal guarantees waive the liability shield voluntarily.
 Thin capitalization and commingling invite courts to pierce it.
 A single-member LLC creates a bankruptcy vulnerability that eliminates charging order protection entirely.
-The business owner who assumes an LLC solves the problem without addressing these failure points is exposed.
+An LLC alone does not solve the problem unless these failure points are also addressed.

 Speak With an Asset Protection Attorney